You’ve worked hard to build up your nest egg and find yourself in a position where you can enjoy a comfortable retirement and also leave a legacy.

 Your goal may be to pass more of your wealth on to your beneficiaries and less to the IRS.
 Using an asset-repositioning strategy to another vehicle, such as a life insurance policy, may be a way to help you do it.

-Once you reach age 72, the IRS mandates that you start taking distributions from any of your Individual Retirement Accounts (IRAs), or be subject to a 50% penalty.
+Once you reach age 73, the IRS mandates that you start taking distributions from any of your Individual Retirement Accounts (IRAs), or be subject to a 50% penalty.
 Many people use their RMDs to pay for living expenses.
-However, if you don’t
+However, if you don’t need

 You can repurpose the RMDs, and use the distributions to pay life insurance premiums.
-This can be especially beneficial in light of the recently passed Secure Act.
-After January 1, 2020, most "non-spousal” beneficiaries must now take full distribution of the Inherited IRA within 10 years.
+This can be especially beneficial in light of the Secure Act.
+As of January 1, 2020, most "non-spousal” beneficiaries must now take full distribution of the Inherited IRA within 10 years.
 This means that the entire balance of the IRA is fully taxable (at the beneficiary’s tax bracket) within 10 years.
-This new IRS ruling can place a large unintended tax burden on the IRA holder’s heirs.
+This IRS ruling can place a large unintended tax burden on the IRA holder’s heirs.
 Tax-free life insurance proceeds could possibly help mitigate that tax liability.

 There are two potential advantages here: